 But what about other sources?
 Visitors clicked on an online ad—but which ad?
 Visitors clicked on a link in an email—but which email and which link?
 Visitors clicked on a link in a social share—but which social share?
 Visitors may have followed a redirect—but which redirect?
 Alternatively, visitors may have heard about your business and website via offline marketing.

-UTM tracking parameters remove the mystery and help you better understand what sources led people to your website instead of lumping everybody under a Direct (or Unassigned) traffic source.
+UTM tracking parameters remove the mystery and help you better understand what sources led people to your website instead of lumping everybody under an Unassigned (or Direct) traffic source.
 The more clarity you have around the sources leading people to your website, the better.
 This data tells you which marketing investments make sense.
 Maybe some social shares lead to deeper engagement on your website than others.
 Maybe some ads aren’t driving conversions.
 Maybe direct mailers have an incredible ROI.
 You won’t know any of this without tracking.

 UTM tracking parameters or UTM tags add extra information to the end of the URL you are linking to within a query string.
 This extra information tells Google Analytics the actual source that led people to your website.
 For example, instead of linking to:

 in a link from a newsletter, we would add UTM tags and link to:

 This creates a tagged link.
 With that tagged link, Google Analytics will now report that visitors who clicked on links arrived from the email newsletter instead of reporting that those visitors arrived directly on the website.

 These tags are pretty easy to add to the end of your links.
-Here is a basic primer on how UTM tags work.
+Here is an older video providing a basic primer on how UTM tags work.
 In GA4, the new traffic sources defined can be viewed under Acquisition->Traffic Acquisition, then change the primary dimension in the table to “Session source/medium”.

 UTM Parameter Components